 Jumpers JPx02, when installed, provide a 100-ohm transmit termination.
-Jumpers JPx03 are installed as the default to apply a 100-ohm receive termination.
+The receive termination is fixed at 100-ohms.
 The actual network design determines the setting of these terminations.

 Jumpers JPx01 and JPx04 are installed (ON) to provide either internal (INT) or external (EXT) -48V power to the phantom leads, based on the setting of JP5 and JP6 (see the markings on the card).
 When the JPx01 and JPx04 jumpers are ON, they provide power out to the cable pair.
 When OFF, there is no power out on the cable pair.